seanzhangkx8/ConvoKit/doc/source/architecture.rst

 * Conversations, Utterances, and Speakers are identified by IDs.
 An ID can be any arbitrary string, as long as there is a unique ID for each Conversation and Utterance.
 * A Speaker can be part of multiple Conversations

 Each class in the hierarchy also stores useful information for analysis purposes.
 For instance, each Utterance object stores the text (what was said) and timestamp (when it was said) of the Utterance.
 A full listing of basic properties stored by each class can be found in the full documentation (see :doc:`model`).
 In practice, however, when you use ConvoKit for your own task, you will probably need to keep track of additional task-specific properties beyond the basic ones.
-ConvoKit provides a mechanism for doing this: *metadata*.
+ConvoKit provides capability for doing this via *metadata* and *vectors*.

 Metadata
 ^^^^^^^^